opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

 Create a merchant account in the OPF payment mock provider.
 The merchant acccount ID should used in the account ID created in OPF workbench.

 ## Procedure
-1. Download the postman collection of mock provider from https://github.com/opf-postman/commerce-cloud-open-payment-integration/tree/main/postman/paymentmock/Full%20Page.
+1. Download the postman collection of mock provider from [Open Payment Framework Gitbhub Repo](https://github.com/opf-postman/commerce-cloud-open-payment-integration/tree/main/postman/paymentmock/Full%20Page).

 2. Create a Payment Mock merchant account in OPF Payment Mock swagger UI, do the following to create a new merchant account. a.)
 Locate the Create Merchant account API.